crisprVerse/Tutorials/Design_CRISPRko_Cas12a/README.md

 The spacer sequence is located on the 3-prime end with respect to the PAM sequence, and the default spacer sequence length is 23 nucleotides.
-If necessary, one can change the spacer length using the function `crisprBase::spacerLength`.
+If necessary, one can change the spacer length using the function `spacerLength` from `crisprBase`.
 We can inspect the protospacer construct by using `prototypeSequence`:

 ``` r
 prototypeSequence(AsCas12a)